The 51st Semi-Annual Denver TB Course

 University of Colorado School of Medicine

 This event is a great venue for communication with key opinion leaders, physicians, and members of the health care community, as well as a great learning opportunity for you.
 National Jewish Health faculty, as well as physicians from around the country, are available throughout the conference to discuss the latest research, individual cases, and products.
 Exhibit space is conveniently located just steps from the meeting facility and the agenda is designed to allow time for dialogue with the attendees.

-If you are interested in exhibiting at this event, please fill out and return the application to Mandy Comeau, fax 303.728.6521 or click here to email it to Mandy.
+If you are interested in exhibiting at this event, please contact Mandy Comeau or call 303.728.6585.

 Accreditation and Designation Statements

 National Jewish Health is accredited by the ACCME to provide continuing medical education for physicians.

 National Jewish Health designates this live educational activity for a maximum of 24 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 National Jewish Health is a provider approved by the California Board of Registered Nursing, Provider Number CEP 12724.
 The entire course is accredited for 28.7 Nursing Contact hours.
 This certificate must be retained by the licensee for a period of four years from the date of this offering.

 Full course attendance is required to receive contact hours.